dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 The documentation is written by the tech writer.
 It is is organised by the writer too.

 The tech writer writes teh documentation.
-It is organized by the writer too.
+It is organized by the writer too recieve this program.

 ## The Header Is This
 test